 Baked vegan chocolate donuts are light, tender, and so delicious!
-These are easy to bake at home, and make a perfect weekend breakfast or special dessert.
+I’ve been making these for years, and the texture is just perfect.
+These are easy to bake at home, and make a wonderful weekend breakfast or special dessert.

 You can find donut pans at many stores, like Target, Michael’s, and Williams Sonoma.
 You can also order them on Amazon.
 Donut pans are usually non-stick, and you can also find silicone versions.

 - Melt the vegan buttery spread and stir in the sugar, applesauce, and vanilla.

 - Add the cocoa powder, flour, salt, baking powder, water, and vinegar to the bowl.

 - Spoon the batter into the donut pan.

 - Bake at 350 degrees F for 12-13 minutes.
 Allow the donuts to cool in the pan for about 10 minutes before releasing them from the pan.

 - In a small bowl, whisk together some powdered sugar and water to make a glaze.